zeckhardt/WebCheckers/docs/DesignDoc.md

 geometry: margin=1in
 ---
 # PROJECT Design Documentation

-> _The following template provides the headings for your Design
-> Documentation.
-As you edit each section make sure you remove these
-> commentary 'blockquotes'; the lines that start with a > character
-> and appear in the generated PDF in italics._

 ## Team Information
 * Team name: Team A - Tomato
 * Team members